elephantrobotics/myStudio/README.md

 **For Linux**

 Decompression software.
-Open a terminal, enter the unzipped directory, and run `./MyStudio`.
+Open a terminal, enter the unzipped directory, and run `sudo ./MyStudio`.